Skip to content

 sample of an email newsletter sharing a video

-Pro Tip: Join the IdeaRocket mailing list to get a monthly newsletter with the latest video industry insight, marketing advice, and pro tips.
+Pro Tip: Join the IdeaRocket mailing list using the form at the end of this post.
+You’ll get a monthly newsletter with the latest video industry insight, marketing advice, and pro tips plus a free ebook.

 15. Write a Video Press Release

-Press releases might not feel modern, but they really do work for video promotion.
+Press releases might sound old school, but they really do work for video promotion.
 If your video is newsworthy, time-sensitive, or seasonal, a press release can help you get exposure.

 Attach a link to your video at the top of the press release, and include a thumbnail.
 You can send your press release directly to bloggers, podcasters and journalists or post it on relevant PR sites like Newswire.